 - A first warming-up, from 6th June to 26th June part in which various materials (documents to read, videos, case studies etc) will introduce the participant to the main issues related to the UN 2030 Agenda and its Sustainable Development Goals, in particular to food sustainability; in this preliminary phase, in addition to recorded lessons, work groups will be organized in which participants will have to face real problems linked to the territory and propose solutions based on what they have learned.

-- A follow-up that will include a global assessment and a feedback.
+- A follow-up that will include a global assessment and feedback from the students.

 The lectures will be in English, and a certificate of participation will be issued at the end of the School, provided that the participant has attended at least 80% of the activities.

 The programme will cover a wide variety of topics ranging from environmental problems to socio-economic, legal, and political issues related to food production and sustainability.

 The target of this Summer School for the students will be to allow them to acquire tools, methods, and reliable sources through which they will be able to analyse in a critical perspective, problems related to sustainability and focusing on issues related to food.